German Litigation Lawyers

 Premium Litigation Support from Schlun & Elseven

-When facing a dispute in Germany, our full-service law firm will advise you on options such as arbitration and mediation; however, it is not always possible to resolve disputes outside the courtroom.
+When facing a dispute in Germany, our full-service law firm will advise you on options, such as arbitration, out-of-court settlements and negotiation; however, it is not always possible to resolve disputes outside the courtroom.
 At Schlun & Elseven Rechtsanwälte, our German litigation lawyers are ready to assert your rights and provide you with comprehensive legal protection.
 Due to our multidisciplinary focus, our lawyers can support your case in all areas of German corporate and commercial law.
 If necessary, our lawyers can work with their colleagues in other legal areas to create dynamic synergies tailored to your needs.

 For the best results, it is advisable to contact our lawyers as early as possible within the case to allow them to work with you in formulating carefully crafted strategies.
 Our lawyers will also take a proactive role in ensuring effective enforcement of your claim.
 With offices and conference room facilities across Germany, Schlun & Elseven Rechtsanwälte is your reliable full-service law firm.